 Plein air painting is a highly recommended practice, especially for landscape painters.
 It helps you hone your skills by forcing you to paint with a sense of urgency as the light quickly retreats or otherwise changes.

 I made a commitment to myself to do more plein air painting.
 Not just to improve my painting skills but also to really expose myself to the environment.
+In this post, I cover:

-I recently returned from a 7 day hike on the Overland Track in Tasmania which would have been perfect for plein air painting.
+I recently returned from a 7-day hike on the Overland Track in Tasmania which would have been perfect for plein air painting.
 Whilst trudging through the muddy tracks with little energy, I realized the downside of studio painting.
 You simply cannot get a full appreciation of nature from the studio with a photo.
 You need to be exposed to the wind, weather, colors, smells, and so on.

 There are many benefits to painting plein air such as:

-- You get to truly see what is there, rather than what a camera is able to pick up.
+- You get to truly see what is there rather than what a camera is able to pick up.
 A camera, whilst incredibly useful, is not yet able to capture the true brilliance of nature and more specifically, light.

 - You get to paint in the moment.
 Painting what you feel is much more effective than painting from what you remember feeling.